Mirae Asset Financial Group: Mirae Asset Securities

-Mirae Asset Securities offers brokerage services, wealth management, investment banking, and sales & trading services.
+Mirae Asset Securities offers brokerage services, wealth management, investment banking, and sales and trading services.
 It is listed on KOSPI.

 Mirae Asset Life Insurance

 Mirae Asset Life Insurance offers life insurance, investment-linked insurance, financial consulting, and retirement planning services.
 It has been listed on KOSPI since July 2015.

 Mirae Asset Venture Investment

 Mirae Asset Venture Investment Co., Ltd. is a venture capital and private equity company specializing in investing in venture businesses with potential growth, incubation, buyouts, and cross-border investments.
 It has been listed on KOSDAQ since March 2019.